 - Phase 3 (repolarization): Calcium (Ca2+) channels close and potassium (K+) channels open again and the efflux of potassium repolarizes the cell.

 Absolute and relative refractory periods during the action potential

 As seen in Figure 2 the relative refractory period coincides with the T-wave apex.
 This phase has traditionally been described as a vulnerable phase during the cardiac cycle, because electrical stimulation during this phase may evoke another action potential which can lead to potentially life-threatening ventricular arrhythmias (ventricular fibrillation).
 This occurs occasionally in clinical practice.
-The stimulus is typically a premature ventricular beat (i.e an ectopic beat from within the ventricles) or inappropriate stimulation from an artificial pacemaker.
+The stimulus is typically a premature ventricular beat (i.e. an ectopic beat from within the ventricles) or inappropriate stimulation from an artificial pacemaker.
 When such a ventricular depolarization is superimposed on the T-wave, it is said that an R-on-T phenomenon has occurred.
-However, it should be noted that R-on-T phenomenon are very common and the risk of ventricular fibrillation is negligible, unless there is electrical instability in the ventricles (such as during acute myocardial infarction).
+However, it should be noted that R-on-T phenomena are very common and the risk of ventricular fibrillation is small unless there is electrical instability in the ventricles (such as during acute myocardial infarction, long QT syndrome, etc.).
 Figure 3 (below) shows two cases of R-on-T phenomenon.

 What does the ECG show?